 University Student Affairs oversees and trains all Peer Advisors with input from Program representatives to enhance the students' advising skills.
-They receive a Peer Advising Handbook compiled by University Student Affairs.
+They receive a training documents compiled by University Student Affairs.

 Peer Advisors provide guidance and advising during mutually agreed after class/lab hours.
 Advising can be face-to-face meetings or conducted electronically.
-Peer Advisors also participate in a regularly scheduled advising meeting so that they can voice student concerns about policies and programs and answer general questions.
 Peer Advisors are valuable members of the MBKU community and, as such, are compensated as a work-study position.